 - Downloading, testing, and finding faults PLC program on PLC hardware.

-A five-day course is delivered at PMV’s national training centres in Perth, Adelaide, and Brisbane or a client’s facility.
+A five-day course is delivered at PMV’s national training centres in Perth and Adelaide or a client’s facility.

 A diploma in engineering technology provides competencies required for the assessment and management of risks, the design, validation/evaluation, and audit of electrical equipment, instrumentation, and control systems installed in hazardous areas of the chemical, mineral processing, and petroleum industries.
 Moreover, it helps students become proficient in a variety of fields: